-Enterprise Bank, Inc. is concerned with the welfare of its employees and ensures the provision of benefits even after separation.
-It is the policy of the Bank to comply with the requirements of the law to provide employees with retirement benefits subject to the terms and conditions of the established Retirement Program.
+Enterprise Bank, Inc. is concerned with the welfare of its employees and ensures the provision of benefits even during separation.
+It is the policy of the bank to comply with the requirements of the law to provide employees with retirement benefits subject to the terms and conditions of the established Retirement Program.

-The Retirement Program is non-contributory and provides for post-employment, retirement or termination of employees.
+The plan established is a non-contributory retirement plan which provides for post-employment or retirement benefit plan and termination benefit plan.

-The retirement benefits are provided to employees through a benefit plan that defines the amount of benefit an employee will receive upon retirement, dependent on the age, years of service, and salary.
-The Bank's benefit retirement plan covers all regular full-time employees whose retirement benefits are paid in lump sum at the time of the allowable retirement age of 60 or 65.
-Early retirement at the age of 50-considered a management-initiated program-follows a different set of terms and conditions approved by the Management and the Board.
+The retirement benefits are provided to employees through a defined benefit plan that defines the amount of retirement benefit an employee will receive upon retirement, dependent on the age, years of service, and salary.
+The bank's defined benefit retirement plan covers all regular full-time employees whose retirement benefits are paid in lump sum payments at the time of the allowable retirement age of 60 or 65.
+Early retirement at the age of 50--considered a management-initiated program--follows a different set of terms and conditions approved by the management and the board.